0123456789 minute read

 return best

+If nothing can be found it’ll then fall back to Plex, or TMDB/TVDB.
 I initially started off wanting full 2160p artwork, however Fanart does not seem to expose 4K artwork through the api.
 Hopefully in the future they add this, but 1080p still looks fantastic as most 4K tvs will upscale.

-For the full Netflix inspired effect, I wanted to avoid just darkening the corners of the image where I’d display the film/show logo.
+## Making it look great For the full Netflix inspired effect, I wanted to avoid just darkening the corners of the image where I’d display the film/show logo.
 I initially wanted to use a coloured blur radiating from the left corner, however after lots of trial and error.
 I figured out that Android TV on my NVIDIA Shield Pro doesn’t support blurring.
+The next best thing was to add a radial gradient positioned in the corner using the prominent colour from that area of the image.
+Plex have managed this in their app by saving prominent colours in the image file in the XML for each media item.
+However as I was grabbing these media items that could be different each time, this wouldn’t work.
+So as each image loads the app works out the prominent colours from that section of the image and applies them to the gradient creating a more seamless effect behind the logo artwork.

 private fun updateGradientsWithImageColor(targetView: ImageView) {